-Our research focuses on how the nutritional composition of resource inputs influences ecological interactions in invertebrate communities.
-A common theme through our projects is the importance of nutrient balance and how particular nutrient scarcities or excesses affect ecological processes.
+Our research has two main themes.
+Our emerging work focuses on “Stewardship Science“, which combines environmental science research with community service.
+Most of this work involves urban agriculture research.
+We’re developing multiple projects that test hypotheses about small-scale farming, and each project is designed to make a direct contribution to our local community.
+Another part of our work focuses on how the nutritional composition of resource inputs influences ecological interactions in invertebrate communities.
+A common theme through these projects is the importance of nutrient balance and how particular nutrient scarcities or excesses affect ecological processes.